vcoppe/mdd-solver/README.md

 }
 ```

-In the method `merge`, we implement the merging operation described in Example \ref{ex:knap:relaxed}.
+In the method `merge`, we implement a simple valid merging operation : we keep the largest remaining capacity among the nodes to merge.
 We loop over the nodes to merge, store the largest remaining capacity and keep track of the node with the longest path value.
 We then replace its capacity by the largest we found and return that node.

 ```java
 public Node merge(Node[] nodes) {